What Are New Starter Forms in the UK?

 Organisations in the UK need to use the new starter checklist form during onboarding because it informs them of their employees’ circumstances, ensuring they don’t end up paying too much or too little in taxes.
 The form is not meant to be sent to the HMRC directly, but gathers key information that the employer should hold onto for the current and next three tax years.

-Streamline your employee induction days with Personio
+Recharge your employee induction

 Employee Profile View in Onboarding Software